prayagsinojia-ops/Customer-Segmentatoin-Analysis/README.md

 This dataset was provided by Datamites™ as part of a data analytics training program.
 It contains transactional customer purchase data including demographic details, product categories, payment methods, location, and purchase amounts.

 The dataset is designed for performing:

-Customer segmentation analysis
+-Customer segmentation analysis

-Revenue analysis
+-Revenue analysis

-Behavioral pattern identification
+-Behavioral pattern identification

-KPI development for business insights
+-KPI development for business insights

 ## Tools & Technologies
 - Python